 Difference between Gross Investment and Net Investment

 Gross investment is the company’s capital investment Capital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
 It could be long term acquisition by the business such as real estates, machinery, industries, etc. without deducting depreciation.
 It tells us the absolute investment the company has made in its assets in a particular year.
-Though the number in itself is valuable, it is helpful to analyze after netting it to determine if the company is only investing to retain its current business or is also investing in the future.
+Though the number in itself is valuable, it is helpful to analyze after netting it to determine if the company is only investing in retaining its current business or is also investing in the future.

 - Net investment indicates the replacement rate of the company’s assets